2003 Nigerian presidential election: Maps

+Aftermath

 Electoral fraud

-Millions of people voted several times.
-The police in Lagos uncovered an electoral fraud, finding five million false ballots.
+On the late evening of 23 April 2003, Obasanjo was declared as the winner of the election by the INEC.
+However, just as election officials were preparing to announce the results, the leaders of two parties — including the ANPP chairman, Donald Etiebet — stormed the podium and seized the microphones.
+They announced that they wouldn't endorse the official results, with Etiebet declaring that the results "did not reflect the wishes of the people."

 International observers, including the European Union, determined various irregularities in 11 of the 36 Federal States.
-Thus in many cases votes were pre-filled or results were later amended.
+Thus, in many cases votes were pre-filled or results were later amended.
 In some states those did not fulfil minimum standard for democratic elections.

 Nearly all opposition parties refused to recognise the result.
 The electoral committee noted for example that in the city Warri in the Niger delta of 135,739 voters, 133,529 voted for the parliamentary election.
 Observers reported, however, that up to the Saturday afternoon no elections and only some polling stations had opened.
-Also the counting time was very long compared with other countries pointed according to observers on possible electoral fraud.
+Also, the counting time was very long compared with other countries pointed according to observers on possible electoral fraud.